-The Department of History offers three programs of study at the undergraduate level: BA, BA (Honours), Combined BA (Honours).
+The Department of History offers three programs of study at the undergraduate level: BA (General), BA (Honours), Combined BA (Honours).
 A complete description of these programs is available in the undergraduate calendar.
 Students should also consult the summary of degree requirements, below, which outlines the differences between these programs and provides information on the requirements for those who wish to minor in History.

-The BA Program provides a sound introduction to the discipline and can normally be completed in three years.
+The BA (General) provides a sound introduction to the discipline and can normally be completed in three years.
 Graduation requires a total of 15.0 credits, of which 7.0 must be History credits, and a minimum 5.0 cumulative grade point average in all History courses completed.

 The BA (Honours) adds a fourth year of advanced study during which students take seminars and conduct research under the direct supervision of a faculty member.
 Graduation requires a total of 20.0 credits, of which at least 10.0 must be History credits, and a minimum 6.5 cumulative grade point average in all History courses completed.
 The BA (Honours) degree provides students with the option of pursuing graduate work.
 Since most universities in North America are moving towards 4-year degrees, students with sufficient GPAs are encouraged to enroll in the Honours program.
 The Honours program includes the option of completing a major research essay for credit, but this may only be undertaken with the permission of a faculty member willing to supervise the project.